3D modeling practices that impeccably work for games & films

 In this method, a collection of several two-dimension static photographs are used to algorithmically derive transformable 3D structures or objects as required by the project.
 The major advantage of the method is that it requires comparatively less time, efforts and money than manually modeling comprehensively attained 3D structures or objects.

-The most notable example of this type of 3d modeling in films happened with the movie “The Matrix” when the team nor had the resources neither the time to model 3D sets completely.
+The most notable example of this type of 3d modeling in films happened with the 3D animation movies like “The Matrix” when the team nor had the resources neither the time to model 3D sets completely.
 After filming the action sequences with 360 degree camera arrays, they allowed “virtual”movements of 3D camera through real-world sets using an interpretive algorithm.

 For projects that require unmatched photo-realism, 3D scanning is the go-to method to digitalize various real world structures, objects and even people.
 During the scan, the object, the structure or even a person is scanned and an analysis of the same is carried out.
 The raw data thus collected, which usually is an x, y and z point cloud, is utilized to craft an exact NURBS mesh or polygonal.
 It must be kept in mind that the 3d scanning techniques are executed only when it is essential to use the digital replica of a real-world actor.